bilalahhmedd/ecommerce-ml-dataset-engineering-pipeline/README.md

 Problem statement

-Computer vision ai applications highly depend on good quality datasets.
+Computer vision ai applications are dependent on good quality datasets.

-While, creation of good quality datasets requires scattered routines.
+While, creation of good quality datasets requires multiple stages.

 * Product data resides in multiple sources
 * Raw data has to be cleaned and normalized